eepehukk/software_testing/test-plan.md

 ### 2.1 In scope
 #### Manual testing
 In this project manual testings purpose was to find features that were not working properly.
-Usually manual testings idea is to
+Usually manual testings idea is to test users experience and find out problems that users might find out.

-#### API and E2E testing
+#### API and Automated testing
 API and end to end testing to be made as happy path testing.

 A working CI pipeline to run the API tests automatically.

-Another pipeline for a selection of end to end tests tagged as smoke tests to be run on push to main branch and run a full test suite nightly.
-With one step for running non-functional automated tests.
+Another pipeline for a selection of end to end tests tagged as smoke tests to be run on push to main branch.

 ### 2.2 Out of scope